AlmaLinux/almalinux.org/content/blog/2024-03-26-AlmaLinux-March-Events-roundup.md

 ---

-March has been a whirlwind and in the last two weeks our event teams visited two sides of the world!
-In March we saw both Pasedena, California and Rust, Germany!
-Let's talk about what we loved about each event.
+March has been a whirlwind, and in the last two weeks, our event teams visited two sides of the world!
+In March, we saw both Pasadena, California, and Rust, Germany!
+Let’s talk about what we loved about each event.

 ## SCaLE 21x